 Because sleep deprivation wreaks havoc on your hormones, it also messes with your metabolism and eating habits.
 Since the appetite is regulated by the interaction between metabolic and hormonal signals, when your hormones are imbalanced, the communication wires can become crossed.
 Studies have shown that ghrelin, an appetite-stimulating hormone, has a negative association with sleep time (meaning the less sleep had, the higher the levels of ghrelin) while leptin, a hunger-inhibiting hormone, has a positive association with sleep duration.

 What’s the secret to enhancing your sex drive?
 A good night’s rest.
 In a study published in the Journal of Sexual Medicine, researchers from the University of Michigan Medical School studied the sleep and sex patterns of 171 female college students over the duration of two weeks, controlling for factors like age, hormonal birth control, and antidepressants.
 The study found that for every extra hour of sleep a woman received, she was 14% more likely to engage in sexual activity with a partner.

 Last but not least, skimping on sleep definitely takes a toll on your skin.
 On Byrdie, we’ve regularly covered how getting a good night’s rest is one of the best things you can do for your skin.
 When you’re sleeping, your damaged cells have an opportunity to repair themselves.
 If you don’t give your body this time of rest, you’re cutting into the restorative process.
-Furthermore, collagen production accelerates when you sleep, helping to combat visible signs of aging like wrinkles and loss of volume.

 So, ready for a nap?
 Us too.
 But now we have seven more reasons to get to bed earlier tonight.